 12. Tea: Now, we have been drinking tea more than ever.
 Do you enjoy your tea with milk?
 There’s a downside to this.
 Milk proteins bind with Catechin in tea, making it difficult for your body to absorb this beneficial compound.
 So, tea no longer turns out to be a heart healthy drink.
 Plus, the excess amount of sugar which some people add only makes things worse.
 So just sip on some nice black or herbal tea without adding anything to it!

-So try all of the above and #LevelUp your nutrition.
 We hope these tips help you extract the most amount of vitamins and minerals from your food.
 Which one of these facts left you surprised?
 Leave your thoughts in the comments below!